AmCham Advanced Learning Lab Seminar

 - How to create focus so the most important information stands out

 ABOUT THE SPEAKER:

-This Webinar is on a first-come-first-served basis, a maximum of 30 persons.
+This seminar is MEMBER EXCLUSIVE and on a first-come-first-served basis, a maximum of 30 persons.
 The maximum number of registrants per company is 2.
 If you wish to register more than 2 participants, please contact AmCham Taiwan office.

 Contact Person: Mia Shih (02) 2718-8226 ext.
 311 / [email protected]